wikimedia/operations-software-acme-chief/README.md

 shared filesystem are required to terminate TLS connections, where it is not feasible to have each server requesting their own certificates from ACME servers.

-One thing to note is that there are two stages when certcentral is outputting certificates: the initial, self-signed certificate, and the trusted one issued through ACME.
+One thing to note is that there are two stages when acme-chief is outputting certificates: the initial, self-signed certificate, and the trusted one issued through ACME.
 The initial stage is done to help with cases where servers need a dummy certificate to start up, which may be required in order to *get* the publicly-trusted certificates at all (thus resolving a chicken-and-egg